A beautiful 5-mile walk around Cwm Mawr (the Big Valley) in the Black Mountains.

 The route is a simple one.
-Straight up hill for about 1 mile following the ridge towards Pen Cerrig-calch (217 225), no need to climb right to the top, when you see the flat saddle on your left, between the two high spots, head left along the ridge towards Pen Gloch-y-pibwr (203 233) before descending the opposite ridge you went up.
-These two ridges frame a perfect, steep sided bowl shaped valley.
+Straight uphill for about 1 mile following the ridge towards Pen Cerrig-calch (217 225).
+There’s no need to climb right to the top – when you see the flat saddle on your left, between the two high spots, head left along the ridge towards Pen Gloch-y-pibwr (203 233) before descending the opposite ridge you went up.
+These two ridges frame a perfect, steep-sided bowl-shaped valley.
 This area was once used for grouse shooting and the old grouse bouts are very much in evidence.
-We saw no grouse but did see plenty of sky larks and welsh mountain ponies.
+We saw no grouse but did see plenty of skylarks and welsh mountain ponies.

-Thank you for your understanding and I hope we shall you in the Spring.
+Thank you for all your support and we hope to see you in May and beyond.

-James & Suie Suter and all the team at Gliffaes.
+James & Susie Suter and all the team at Gliffaes.